wshon/madedit-mod/README.txt

 Mod v0.1.4 2014.6.29
 1. Add clear history function(search/replace history, recent file/font history) from WMedit
-2. Update Simplifed/Traditional Chinese translation
+2. Update Simplified/Traditional Chinese translation
 3. Partially update/add translation of Italian/Japanese/Spanish/Russian? based on WMedit(Anyone can help on this? contact minggang.li@gmail.com)
 4. Use wxWidgets 2.8.12 because 3.0.1 still has random hang issue

 Mod v0.1.3 2014.6.23
 Nothing changed.
-Rebuid with wxWidgets 3.0.1 which is a bug fix of 3.0.
+Rebuild with wxWidgets 3.0.1 which is a bug fix of 3.0.
 So far so good.

 Mod v0.1.2
 1. Adding extra checking code for UTF8(From CodeBlocks)